robocup-junior/erebus/README.md

 - You can no longer earn EB without identifying at least one victim
 - Refactored the main supervisor
 - Improved display items and handling in the history view
+- Fixed the removal of robots when time is up